Few years remain to make climate change decisions

 The diagram above provides a definition of Adaptable and Flexible as it applies to Supply Chains.
 To attain this definition requires different approaches, depending of the positioning of operations to satisfy customer demands.

 - A responsive focus is on the shortest customer order process cycle.
-It applies to businesses that Make to Stock and businesses in the resources sector
+It applies to businesses that Make to Stock, import of finished goods and businesses in the resources sector

 - Higher demand variability may require excess capacity in manufacturing and distribution assets that are closer to the customer.
 Inventory buffers may be required, based on the form and function of inventory at critical nodes in supply chains

 - An agile focus is on minimizing the impact of Variability through operations.
-Upstream in the process is Make to Order (MTO) of a base product with options and close to the customer is Assemble to Order (ATO).
-Use the One Minute Exchange of Dies (OMED) quick change approach.
+Upstream in the process is Make to Order (MTO) of a base product with options and Assemble to Order (ATO) is close to the customer.
+For equipment, use the One Minute Exchange of Dies (OMED) quick change approach.
 This sequence also applies to process items (called ‘mix and stir’ businesses) utilising small holding tanks and quick changeover of filling units

 To achieve adaptability and flexibility, businesses should at least implement the following:

 Standard parts and processes: Design engineers and chemists should justify the need for multiple items with similar specifications.
 Parts should be interchangeable and generic wherever possible, so that items can be moved between owned or contract factories that are similar in design and processes.
-Note that contract manufacturers prefer stability, so to have flexibility, provide them with standard parts and processes.
+Note that contract manufacturers prefer stability; for flexibility, provide them with standard parts and processes.

 Processes to be concurrent rather than sequential: This reduces delays in the process of accepting and sequencing a customer order, but it requires capable employees that are able to meet critical path deadlines

-Postponement: Products and processes to be design such that decisions concerning each value added stage can be postponed to await confirmation of required needs
+Postponement: Products and processes to be designed such that decisions concerning each stage in the process can be postponed to await confirmation of required needs

 Cross-trained employees: This provides flexibility within the organisation.
-Employees should be recognised and rewarded for the range of skills obtained that the business can utilise as required
+Employees should be recognised and rewarded for the range of skills obtained, which the business can utilise as required

 Manage supplier relationships: Whether there are a few critical tier 1 suppliers or multiple suppliers, manage supplier relationships in a manner that aligns with the Procurement strategy